Gravely’s new Pro-Turn Z-turn mower. (Gravely.com)

 The camel stands up tall and watches us as we walk out from the rocky path.
-I am thirsty from my hike, but I do not […]
+I am thirsty from my hike, but I do […]

 Young people near the Woodstock music festival in August 1969.
 (Wikipedia)

 The polls are closed, the results are in, and four out of five of my IPA-drinking friends agree.
 The hippies had it right.
-And if we had continued on their track, western civilization would have evolved much differently over the past […]
+And if we had continued on their track, western civilization would have evolved much differently over the […]

 Efficiency Vermont’s Efficiency Excellence Network (EEN) Contractor Spotlight